nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/readme.md

 This module is for anyone who is interested in open science and would like to learn the benefits and ways to get started today.

+### Prerequisites

+Before taking this module, it is recommended that you have the following skills and knowledge:

+- Experience with participating in research projects.

 ### Module Learning Objectives

 After completing this module, you should be able to: